davidecarroll/contactparliament/README.md

 * If MPs do not have a Twitter account, add their party account, for example @UKLabour for the Labour Party

-When complete, intergration with existing codebase will follow.
+When complete, integration with existing codebase will follow.